Chronic Wounds

 Frequently Asked Questions (FAQs)

-What is a chronic wound?
+What is a chronic wound

-What are common types of chronic wounds?
+What are common types of chronic wounds

 Diabetic foot ulcers, venous leg ulcers, pressure ulcers, and arterial ulcers.

-What causes chronic wounds?
+What causes chronic wounds

-Poor circulation, diabetes, immobility, and nerve damage.
+Poor circulation, diabetes, immobility, and nerve damage may contribute to the development of chronic wounds.

-How are chronic wounds diagnosed?
+How are chronic wounds diagnosed

-Can chronic wounds be treated at home?
+Can chronic wounds be prevented

-What is the goal of treating chronic wounds?
+What is the treatment for chronic wounds

-Can chronic wounds lead to other health problems?
+Can chronic wounds lead to other health problems

-Article last updated on: 25th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.